 - Hired: Rich Cho, vice president of basketball strategy (story); Glen Grunwald, senior advisor (story)

 - The Grizzlies demoted general manager Chris Wallace after the season ended, re-assigning him to their scouting department, and promoted two non-basketball executive to top roles in the front office.
 By promoting Prince and hiring Cho and Grunwald, the club added a pair of more seasoned basketball executives to their management group, but it still sounds like Wexler will oversee the basketball operations department, with Kleiman taking the lead on day-to-day matters.
-More hires are expected, but those will likely full supporting roles.
+More hires are expected, but those will likely fill supporting roles.

 - Out: Tom Thibodeau (story)

 - Hired: Gersson Rosas, president of basketball operations (story); Gianluca Pascucci, assistant GM (story); Sachin Gupta, executive VP of basketball operations (story)

 - Having dismissed Thibodeau in January, the Timberwolves finished the 2018/19 season with GM Scott Layden running the show.
 However, they announced at the end of the regular season that they’d begin searching for a new president of basketball operations to replace Thibodeau.
 After interviewing several candidates, they ultimately landed on Rosas, a longtime Daryl Morey lieutenant in Houston.